California Zantac Lawyers

 Zantac Lawsuit Damages

-Plaintiffs in Zantac lawsuits can obtain financial recoveries for many damages, including:
+Plaintiffs in Zantac lawsuits can obtain financial recovery for:

 - Past and future medical bills

 - Physical and mental pain and suffering